Tummy upsets are one of the most common reasons pet parents consult their veterinarian.

 While chicken and rice is sometimes recommended to ease digestive disorders, it makes sense to feed sick pets food that is clinically proven to help them heal and recover more efficiently.
 “Hill’s Prescription Diet i/d is formulated for pets with gastrointestinal conditions.
 It’s highly digestible and gentle on the stomach, encouraging improved absorption of important nutrients and increased electrolytes help compensate for those lost,” says Dr Fyvie.
 “Feed small, regular meals during the recovery period and ensure there is always clean, fresh water available.”

-What else can be done to help keep your pet's healthy?
+What else can be done to help keep your pets healthy?

 “Prevention is always better than cure,” says Dr Fyvie.
-“Keeping up to date with vaccinations, pet-proofing your home and taking precautions when you are out all reduce the risk of your pet getting sick in the first place.”
+“Keeping up to date with vaccinations, pet-proofing your home and taking precautions when you are out all reducing the risk of your pet getting sick in the first place.”

-- Keep your dog on the lead to prevent it eating anything it finds on a walk, particularly if it’s prone to wandering in search of ‘treasure’.
+- Keep your dog on the lead to prevent it from eating anything it finds on a walk, particularly if it’s prone to wandering in search of ‘treasure’.